IanGarraway/DF-Challenge-3---Address-book/docs/domain-models-test-plan.md

 ### Addressbook Class

-- [ ] passing in a Contact and a location will replace the contact in that location with the class
+- [ ] passing in a com.dfcorp.addressbook.Contact and a location will replace the contact in that location with the class

 ### Interface Class